Infectious Diseases Management at Diana Lake Lodge

 How we organize groups

 At this time we are able to accommodate all groups in our cozy Lodge and new Bunkhouse.

 Industry best practices

 The waiver has been modified to include infectious disease in the Assumption of Risk section: “…infectious disease contracted through viruses, bacteria, parasites, and fungi which may be transmitted through direct or indirect contact”.
-Here is the complete Winter Waiver for you to review (do not sign yet).
-You will fill out and sign the Waiver with a staff member as your witness at the Group Staging Area.
+Here is the complete Summer Waiver (and Winter Waiver here) for you to review (do not sign yet).
+You will fill out and sign the appropriate Waiver with a staff member as your witness at the Lodge.

-Please bring your mask.
-Mask use will be voluntary by the individuals within a cohort group.
+Please bring your mask, if desired.
+Mask use will be voluntary by the individuals within a group.
 Staff will wear masks as required.
 Physical distancing is encouraged where possible.

-Between trips the lodge, sauna and shower room will be treated to a deep clean.
+Between trips the lodge and outdoor shower room will be treated to a deep clean.
 Touch points around the lodge/outhouse areas will be disinfected frequently.
-All unnecessary items (books, magazines, pillows, etc) that are part of the common area will be removed and guests will be asked to store their personal items in their own sleeping area.
+Guests will be asked to store their personal items in their own sleeping area, in the Bunkhouse.

 The Lodge eating area lies beyond the kitchen, in the public space of the Lodge.
 For catered groups: Food will be plated and served at the table.
 No guests will be permitted in the kitchen area while staff are cooking.
 Lunch materials will be prepared by staff and placed on the table.
 Guests will make their own lunches.
 Self catered groups will be responsible for doing all dishes in hot water (as per BC Worksafe rules) and sanitizing the kitchen & dining areas before/after use.
 (Lunches will be made after breakfast, and no guests are allowed in the Lodge between 10:30 AM and 4:30 PM.)